adj59-dev/adj59-dev.github.io/_posts/2025-09-27-nielsen-and-chuang:-chapter-4.md

 </details>

-#### Exercise 4.44 {#exercise-444}
+### Exercise 4.44 {#exercise-444}

-Show that the three-qubit gate $G$ is universal for quantum computation whenever $\alpha$ is irrational.
 This exercise is based on [Quantum computational networks](https://royalsocietypublishing.org/doi/10.1098/rspa.1989.0099) by Deutsch, which I ended up having to reference to find the solution.

 <details style="margin-bottom: 20px;" markdown="1">
 <summary><strong>Click to view the solution</strong></summary>